krammey/Electricity-Access-Repo/readme.md

 ### Deliverables
-The end result is this publicly accessible tool for observing electrification trends.
+The end result is this publicly accessible tool for observing electrification trends.-->

 The project is meant to serve as a starting point for further data analysis and visualization.